kikoseijo/AndroidPopularMovies/README.md

 ##### (12/02/17) - Working on Stage2

   - Infinite loading using ***EndlessRecyclerViewAdapter***.
-  - Added 2 new fragments (ReviewsDetailFragment + TrailersDetailFragment)
+  - Added 2 new fragments (ReviewsDetailFragment + TrailersDetailFragment).
   - Implements ***TabLayout*** + ***ViewPager*** with ***Swipe Gestures*** on detail view for movie reviews and movie trailers.
-  - TabLayout + ViewPager logic has been implement in DetailActivity
+  - TabLayout + ViewPager logic has been implement in DetailActivity.
-  - Created a PagerAdapter that extends from ***FragmentStatePagerAdapter***
+  - Created a PagerAdapter that extends from ***FragmentStatePagerAdapter***.
-  - Added 2 new models Review and Trailer, for easy data binding from the JSon Request
+  - Added 2 new models Review and Trailer, for easy data binding from the JSon Request.
   - Implemented a ContentProvider to save favorites movies into SQLiteDatabase.
   - Extended ***RecyclerView.ItemDecoration*** to draw a line between RecyclerViews in reviews and trailers.
+  - Added custom font using .TTF fonts.
+  - Gradient background to the CollapsingToolbarLayout using ***Transformation*** to enhance title visibility.
+  - Added a ToggleButton to the CollapsingToolbarLayout for the favorites.

 ### TODO: